Why Bugs Bunny is the most significant and powerful cartoon character

 Miscellaneous

-In the episode Transylvania 6-5000, Bugs is seen using magic to change the form of the pesky vampire that he encounters using the phrases “hocus pocus” and “abracadabra.”
-He uses these in an unknowing tactic to change the vampire back and fourth between human and bat form to inflict pain and defend himself using the castles moat and flooring.
+In the episode Transylvania 6-5000, Bugs is seen using magic to change the form of the pesky vampire that he encounters using the phrases “hocus pocus” and “Abracadabra.”
+He uses these in an unknowing tactic to change the vampire back and forth between human and bat form to inflict pain and defend himself using the castle’s moat and flooring.
 He eventually uses the spells to give himself wings and fly away.

 In the film Space Jam, Bugs Bunny is seen traveling through the real world and the Looney Tunes World, creating a sense that he can willingly travel through dimensions or worlds.
 He does this with ease to gain Michael Jordan’s shoes so that he can help the Looney Tunes characters defeat the MonStars.